A Private Swim Club Was Accused Of Racial Segregation. Then, It Disappeared From The Internet.

 Though La Vacherie is in the spotlight now for discriminatory membership criteria, many other social and swim clubs across the country have also been called out for similar practices.
 In 2018, the New York Times shed light on a social club in South Carolina that rejected the application of what would have been the club’s first Black member.
 The Charleston Rifle Club — historically created to promote good marksmanship, but better known today for bowling — bases admittance on votes from existing members.
 For each applicant, existing members cast their votes with either a white or black marble: white being a vote for admittance and black being a vote against.

-Despite sponsorship from a current member who emphasized his good character and community roots, Dr. W. Melvin Brown III was not offered a spot in the club.
+Despite sponsorship from a current member who emphasised his good character and community roots, Dr W. Melvin Brown III was not offered a spot in the club.
 He was the only Black man among the applicants.
 Refinery29 reached out to the Charleston Rifle Club to see if it had accepted Black applicants since then but has received no reply.

 Advertisement